Last updated on April 18th, 2020 at 11:01 am

 Airport to Chiang Mai city centre

-The airport is actually less than 3 km from the city, and a taxi (for up to 4 people with 4 small pieces of luggage) only cost 180 Baht.
+The airport is actually less than 3 km from the city, and a taxi (for up to 4 people with 4 small pieces of luggage) only cost around 200 Baht.
 There’s no need to book in advance: there’s several booths at the airport so just ask around.
-The first one we asked said it will be 250 Baht, and we went to the one on the right side of the entrance which only costs 180.

 Tuk Tuk Chiang Mai Price